-MGED 3000 Special Topics in Middle Grades Education 1-0-1 to 3-0-3 Prerequisite: Admission to teacher education.
-Studies of selected topics in middle grades education.
-MGED 3110 Intergrating Technology in Middle Grades Education 2-0- 2 Prerequisite: Admission to MGED professional program.
-Focuses of n advancing a learner's systematic, progressive migration to a student-centered, technolog classroom.
+MGED 3000 Special Topics in Middle Grades Education 1-0-1 to 3-0 Prerequisite: Admission to teacher education.
+Studies of selected topics in middle grad des education.
+MGED 3110 Intergrating Technology in Middle Grades Education 2-0)-2 Prerequisite: Admission to MGED professional program.
+Focuses on advancing a learned er's systematic, progressive migration to a student-centered, technology-empowered classroo om.
 Central theme is intergrating technology into the curriculum.
-MGED 3210 Literature for Middle Grades Education 3-0- 3 A survey of literary forms appropriate for middle grades child (Grades 4-8) .
-Emphasis is placed on methods of classification, selection and presentation of literature the middle grades.
-MGED 3220 Writing in the Content Areas for Middle Grades 3-0- 3 Designed for majors to acquire instructional strategies for including writing areas of middle grades curriculum. , in an content MGED 3310 Methods of Teaching Geography in Middle Grades 3-0- 3 Covers methods and materials used in teaching geography.
-Concepts include forms, relief features, direction and distance, social data, economic inform information, scientific information, and human factors. ation, ponticui MGED 3410 Teaching Geometry and Measurement in Middle Grades 3-0- 3 Methods and materials for instruction in informal geometry and measurem techniques applied to both solid and planar geometry. ent.
-Teaching MGED 3420 Teaching of Probability and Statistics in Middle Grades 3-0- 3 Experimentally-based activities of teaching probability and statistics in gra collection, organization, graphical presentation and interpretation.
-Methods for teaching probability with an emphasis on application. and materials MGED 3450 Applications of New Technology in Teaching Middle Grades Mathematics 3-0- 3 Integration of technology across mathematics curriculum 4-8.
-Utilization o computer technology and software, calculators, and graphing calculators. i an aspects of MGED 3460 Teaching Problem Solving in Middle Grades Mathematics 3-0- 3 Problem solving as an overriding goal of mathematics instruction.
-Develop toire of strategies in pupils for solving non-routine problems.
-Techniques alternative solutions and methods of attack. for promoting MGED 3510 Life Science for Middle Grades Education 3-0- 3 Basic life science concepts necessary for middle grades science teacher, pre text of middle grades curriculum.
-Includes appropriate activities and reconceptualizing the middle level life science instruction. i projects for MGED 3990 Development and Education of the Middle Grades Student, Part 1 3-0- 3 Prerequisites: ACED 2400 and admission to Teacher Education.
-Natur middle grades students and how cultural forces, family, community, and s their development and education.
-Field Experience required. senooi, impact MGED 4000 Development and Education of the Middle Grades Student, Part 2 3-0- 3 Prerequisite: Admission to the MGED professional program.
-Study of the needs of middle grades student.
-Emphasis on curriculum as it relates to the tional needs of middle grades student.
-Emphasis on currentum as it relates to the and materials selection.
-Part of professional program, and all courses in Blo taken together.
-Jen I must De
+MGED 3210 Literature for Middle Grades Education 3-0)-3 A survey of literary forms appropriate for middle grades child (Grades 4-8).
+Emphasis s is placed on methods of classification, selection and presentation of literature to children in the middle grades.
+MGED 3220 Writing in the Content Areas for Middle Grades 3-0)-3 Designed for majors to acquire instructional strategies for including writing in all cont ent areas of middle grades curriculum.
+MGED 3310 Methods of Teaching Geography in Middle Grades 3-0)-3 Covers methods and materials used in teaching geography.
+Concepts include land and wa ter forms, relief features, direction and distance, social data, economic information, politi information, scientific information, and human factors. )-3 Methods and materials for instruction in informal geometry and measurement.
+Teach ing techniques applied to both solid and planar geometry.
+U )-3 Experimentally-based activities of teaching probability and statistics in grades 4-8.
+D ata collection, organization, graphical presentation and interpretation.
+Methods and materi for teaching probability with an emphasis on application.
+MGED 3450 Applications of New Technology in )-3 Integration of technology across mathematics curriculum 4-8.
+Utilization of all aspects of computer technology and software, calculators, and graphing calculators. )-3 Problem solving as an overriding goal of mathematics instruction.
+Development of repertor oire of strategies in pupils for solving non-routine problems.
+Techniques for promoting alter native solutions and methods of attack.
+MGED 3510 Life Science for Middle Grades Education 3-0)-3 Basic life science concepts necessary for middle grades science teacher, presented in cont ext of middle grades curriculum.
+Includes appropriate activities and projects for reconceptualiz ing the middle level life science instruction.
+MGED 3990 Development and Education of the Middle Grades Student, Part 1 3-0)-3 Prerequisites: ACED 2400 and admission to Teacher Education.
+Nature and needs of middle grades students and how cultural forces, family, community, and school, impact th leir development and education.
+Field Experience required.
+MGED 4000 Development and Education of the Middle Grades Student, Part 2 3-0)-3 Prerequisite: Admission to the MGED professional program.
+Study of the curricult um needs of middle grades student.
+Emphasis on curriculum as it relates to the unique trar tional needs of middle grades students.
+Areas addressed are curricular planning, constructi and materials selection.
+Part of professional program, and all courses in Block A must taken together.